Eclipse 550 Light Business Jet, United States of America

 The length and diameter of the engine are 1.06m and 0.35m respectively.

-The Eclipse 550 will feature a tricycle type landing gear comprising two main wheels and a steerable nose wheel.
+The Eclipse 550 features a tricycle type landing gear comprising two main wheels and a steerable nose wheel.

-The main wheels will retract into wings and the nose wheel will resile into front fuselage section.
+The main wheels retract into wings and the nose wheel resiles into front fuselage section.

 Performance of the jet

 The Eclipse 550 can climb at the rate of 17.4m/s.
-The maximum and stall speeds of the aircraft will be 685km/h and 128km/h respectively.
-The range will be 2,084km.
-The service ceiling will be 12,500m.
-The take-off and landing distances of the aircraft will be 715m and 686m respectively.
+The maximum and stall speeds of the aircraft are 694km/h and 128km/h respectively, while the range is 2,084km.
+The service ceiling with a single engine is 10,668m, whereas the maximum altitude is 12,500m.
+The take-off and landing distances of the aircraft are 742m and 850m respectively.